mpostol/OPC-UA-OOI/Networking/SemanticData/README.PubSubMTF.md

 # Glossary

-- **PubSub Applications**

-> Any instance of the software program that conforms to the PubSub specification.

 - Publisher-subscriber communication pattern

 > Publish-subscribe is a messages distribution scenario where senders of messages, called publishers, do not send them directly to specific receivers, called subscribers, but instead categorize published messages into classes without knowledge of which subscribers if any, there may be.
 Similarly, subscribers express interest in one or more classes and only receive messages that are of interest, without knowledge of which publishers, if any, there are.
 In the publish-subscribe model, subscribers typically receive only a subset of the total messages published.
 The process of selecting messages for reception and processing is called filtering.
 There are two common forms of filtering: topic-based and content-based.